Are socially-aware trajectory prediction models really socially-aware?: Experiments

 \subsection{Comparison of different attention methods}

-We compare how different strategies for choosing the collision point affects the collision rate and the perturbation size.
+In this section, we compare how different strategies for choosing the collision point affects the collision rate and the perturbation size.
 The quantitative results are shown in \Cref{tab:ablation}.
-We report the results of random noise, no-attention \cref{eq:naive}, hard-attention \cref{eq:hard}, and soft-attention \cref{eq:soft}.
+We report the results of \bl{ Gaussian random noise with variance of 0.2}, no-attention \cref{eq:naive}, hard-attention \cref{eq:hard}, and soft-attention \cref{eq:soft}.
 Random noise and no-attention approaches have small collision rates with large perturbation sizes which indicates the need for a strategy for selecting the collision point.
 Both hard-attention and soft-attention mechanisms substantially improve collision rate.
-However, the freedom in the soft-attention approach let it smartly find better collision points in some of the samples leading to a higher collision rate. \Cref{fig:ablation} visualizes the performance of different attack approaches for one data sample.
+However, the freedom in the soft-attention approach lets it smartly find better collision points in some of the samples leading to a higher collision rate. \Cref{fig:ablation} visualizes the performance of different attack approaches for one data sample.
+In the illustrated example, in contrast to other two approaches, Soft-attention targets a collision point which is further but easier to collide, thus, leads to a smaller perturbation size.